 - Second, what casino departments or employees are best positioned to detect the entry and exit of such funds?

-- Third, what are characteristics of transactions that may involve illicit funds, or of patrons who are more likely to engage in suspicious activity?
+- Third, what are the characteristics of transactions that may involve illicit funds, or of patrons who are more likely to engage in suspicious activity?

 - Fourth, what measures (including automation) do we have in place to mitigate these risks?

 - And finally, how effective are those measures?

 Casino AML risk assessments should be shared with relevant stakeholders.
 And although there is no standard frequency at which risk assessments must be done, the AGA advises that they should be conducted at least annually, if not more frequently.

 Know Your Customer